Oyekunle-Mark/webapi-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Mention two parts of Express that you learned about this week.
+- [x] Mention two parts of Express that you learned about this week.

+  - Express Router
+  - Middlewares

-- [ ] Describe Middleware?
+- [x] Describe Middleware?

+  _A middleware is a function that has access to the request object, response object and the next middleware function.
+Middlewares are used to perform specific task in express such as validation, logging or modifying the request or response body._

-- [ ] Describe a Resource?
+- [x] Describe a Resource?

+  _A resource is anything that can be stored on a computer and represented in terms of bits, information, etc. Resources are accessed by URL the clients supply._

-- [ ] What can the API return to help clients know if a request was successful?
+- [x] What can the API return to help clients know if a request was successful?

+  _An API can return a status code which reflects the outcome of the request.
+The API can also return a descriptive human-readable message._

-- [ ] How can we partition our application into sub-applications?
+- [x] How can we partition our application into sub-applications?

+  _We can partition out application using the express router.
+The router allows us to break out endpoints based on routes.
+Middlewares can also be used to partition applications._

 ## Project Setup

 Follow these steps to set up and work on your project:

-- [X] Create a forked copy of this project.
+- [x] Create a forked copy of this project.
-- [X] Add your _Project Manager_ as collaborator on Github.
+- [x] Add your _Project Manager_ as collaborator on Github.
-- [X] Clone your forked version of the Repository.
+- [x] Clone your forked version of the Repository.
-- [X] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
+- [x] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
-- [X] Implement the project on this Branch, committing changes regularly.
+- [x] Implement the project on this Branch, committing changes regularly.
-- [X] Push commits: git push origin `<firstName-lastName>`.
+- [x] Push commits: git push origin `<firstName-lastName>`.

 Follow these steps for completing your project.

-- [X] Submit a Pull-Request to merge <firstName-lastName> Branch into master on your fork. **Please don't merge your own pull request.**
+- [x] Submit a Pull-Request to merge <firstName-lastName> Branch into master on your fork. **Please don't merge your own pull request.**
-- [X] Add your _Project Manager_ as a Reviewer on the Pull-request
+- [x] Add your _Project Manager_ as a Reviewer on the Pull-request
-- [X] Your _Project Manager_ will count the challenge as done by merging the branch into _master_.
+- [x] Your _Project Manager_ will count the challenge as done by merging the branch into _master_.

 ## Database Persistence Helpers